Best Activities to Playfully Encourage Pre-Writing Skills

 - Manipulation activities: playdough and slime are some of the best activities to do with little ones.
 Practice rolling playdough into “sausages” or little balls or patting into flat pancakes.
-Add sticks, popsticks or macaroni to be pushed into the dough.
+Add items such as sticks, popsticks or macaroni to be pushed into the dough.

 - Sensory play: playing with rice, painting or getting stuck into messy play is great for developing tactile awareness

 - Mark Making: provide lots of opportunities using a variety of drawing and writing implements such as pencils, crayons, chalk, paint brushes, scribbling and drawing etc. Also simple things like encouraging children to make their mark on birthday cards is great.

 - Playfully practice drawing different lines and shapes together.
 Model where to start e.g. vertical lines start at the top, go down, and stop; horizontal lines – start at the left and go to the right.
 Circles – start at the top and go around until it meets back at the top.
 Practice playing with these shapes makes it easier for children to transition into writing the letters of the alphabet.

 - Threading: pasta onto pipe cleaners, beads onto shoe laces etc.